josephaacorrales/Orreo/README.md

 # Orreo

 ## About
 A companion app for tracking daily crafting progress on your Guild Wars 2 account.
-Required Guild Wars 2 API key with default permission, account.
+Required Guild Wars 2 API key with progression permission.

 ## Project setup